⚠️ We are currently updating our 2021/22 tax guidance across the website

 When the trustees pay out any funds to you, they should tell you whether it is income or capital.
 When trust income is taxable on you, the trustees should provide you with a form R185 (Trust income).
 This form shows you the income paid to you and the tax deducted from it.
 The form also gives you instructions on how to complete a tax return including this income.

 On the other hand, if the income you have received is NOT from a discretionary trust, your income may have been taxed at a variety of tax rates, depending on the type of income received by the trust.
 That is why you need to put the different types of income into separate boxes on any tax return.
 But this also means that you may be able to claim a tax refund if you have not used your personal savings or dividend allowance, for example.
-This is because any savings and dividend income you receive from the trust will have had tax paid on it by the trust, but in your hands it may not be taxable.
-Be aware, though, that the maximum rate of tax deducted from this type of income is UK basic rate (20% in 2020/21).
+This is because any savings and dividend income you receive from the trust will have had tax paid on it by the trust, but in your hands, no tax might be due on it.
+Be aware, though, that the maximum rate of tax deducted from this type of income is UK basic rate (20% in 2021/22).
 This might mean that you have to pay extra tax on the income if you are a higher rate taxpayer or above.

 I have received income from the estate of a deceased person.
 What do I need to do?

 Your income from the estate will be treated in exactly the same way as the trust income that is NOT from a discretionary trust, as described above.
 The administrators of the estate should provide you with form R185 (estate income).
 That will give you the information you need to complete a tax return or to make a repayment claim.

 Where can I get more information?